Help with making your decision

 How do I request accommodation?

 Requesting student accommodation at LJMU is easy: simply use our online request form.
-All requests must be made using the request form on our website and unfortunately cannot be made by post or by telephone.
+All requests must be made using the request form and unfortunately cannot be made by post or by telephone.
+You must accept your offer from LJMU before you submit your accommodation request as we cannot process the request otherwise.

 What happens after I submit my accommodation request?